DancingQuanta/pydataanalysis/markdown/spring-pendulum.md

 \omega = \sqrt{\frac{k}{m}}
 $$
 is the angular frequency.
-The differential equation is second order homogeneous differential equation with constant coef-ficients.
+The differential equation is second order homogeneous differential equation with constant coefficients.
 The general solution for it is
 $$
 y (y) = B \sin(\omega t) + C \cos(\omega t)
 $$

-now the air friction needs to be accounted for.
+Now the air friction needs to be accounted for.
 A basic model of force from air friction is
 $$
 F_F = - b v - D v^2
 $$
 This model is challenging to derive an general analytical solution.
 At slow speed the term $D v^2$ can be very small compared with $b v$ and so the former term can be neglected.
 $$
 F_F = - b v
 $$